 Even the smallest churches can choose one thing to get deeply involved in for each of these categories.
 Start with one.
 Once that one’s operating well and the lay leaders are comfortable leading alone and then take steps to launch another in another category.
 Or, you can start with all four and recruit someone to lead in each area.

 Larger churches can lead each small group or class to have its own mission.
 Locally, this can begin with a missions blitz day where they serve a local organization to bring salt and light into the community like Operation Insamuch.
 Next, challenge the group to adopt that ministry or another ministry for a year to PRAY for, GIVE to and VOLUNTEER in together.
-Serving God together as a small group builds deep community among the group.
-We have classes that adopted a ministry over a decade ago that they still serve and they have wonderful stories of ministry to tell!
+Serving God together as a small group builds a deep sense community among the group; it also brings people into a deeper level of discipleship that cannot be achieved in a classroom.
+We have classes that adopted a ministry over a decade ago that they still serve in and they have wonderful stories of ministry to tell!
 Each church and group lives out its calling in its own way.
 This is one way the autonomy of the local church is fleshed out in Baptist life.
 We are empowered to lead out in ministry in our local communities in our own way.